-The reasons why Delaware is considered the Incorporation Capital of the world are numerous and oft-repeated.
+The reasons to incorporate in Delaware are numerous and oft-repeated.
 To review:

 In short, Ronald Perelman, CEO of Pantry Pride, was attempting to buy the Revlon corporation (with junk bonds, but that’s a whole different story), whose Board of Directors did not want Perelman as their new owner.
 The board rejected Perelman’s initial fair offer of $42 to $45 per share.
 Perelman and Pantry Pride then put forth a hostile cash offer for any or all of Revlon’s shares at $47.50.

 The Board of Directors of Revlon advised its shareholders not to take Pantry Pride’s offer, nor to take any of its subsequent offers over the next few weeks, the last of which increased the offer price to $53 per share.
 In fact, the Revlon board looked elsewhere to sell, and began discussing a leveraged buyout with a private equity firm for $56 per share.

 Pantry Pride immediately raised its offer price to $56.25 per share; in addition, it publicly announced its intention to beat any further bids by the equity firm.
 Within days, Revlon agreed to a deal in which the equity firm would pay $57.25 per share (and receive some options, provisions and waivers).